hoangbv15/my-notes/software-dev/clean-arch.md

 > The job of the architect is not to make decisions.
 It's to defer decisions as long as possible, to allow the application to be built in the absence of decisions, so that the decisions can be made later with the most possible information.

-There are some decisions that has to be made, such as what language we are using.
-But apart from those, we can defer decisions such as what database we are using, what UI technology we are using, etc.
+There are some decisions that has to be made, such as what language to use.
+Apart from those, we can defer decisions such as what database or what UI technology we are using, etc.

-Even when we know what database we are using, because our company has invested 20 million into a useless license for some database, we can still pretend that we don't know and defer that decision.
+> Even when we know what database we are using, because our company has invested $20 million into a useless license for some database, we can still pretend that we don't know and defer that decision.

-So the architect's job is to maximise the number of decisions to be made later.
 Imagine something akin to a Plugin Model.

 ```mermaid
 flowchart BT